-For Projects Administered by OUA or FMD
+For Projects Administered by the OUA or FMD

-A. The Design Professional and Contractor shall take directions that modify the scope of work or project timeline only from the UGA Project Manager.
-The person or entity that will occupy the Project is not authorized to modify the scope of work or project timeline.
-For projects administered by OUA, FMD is not authorized to modify the scope of work.
-For projects administered by FMD, OUA is not authorized to modify the scope of work or project timeline.
+A. The Design Professional and Contractor shall take directions that modify the scope of work only from the Owner's Representative.
+The person or entity that will occupy the Project is not authorized to modify the scope of work.
+For projects administered by OUA, the FMD is not authorized to modify the scope of work.
+For projects administered by FMD, the OUA is not authorized to modify the scope of work.